garbage bags on the street

 Secure Landfills

 Landfills have a terrible reputation when it comes to hazardous waste disposal.
-Like surface storage facilities, landfills must adhere to strict regulations when they are being built.
+Like surface storage facilities, landfills must adhere to strict regulations when under construction.
 One regulation requires at least 10 feet of separation between the storage facility and the underlying bedrock or groundwater table.

 Additionally, landfills must have a secure double leachate collection system to prevent leachate from seeping into the soil and groundwater.
-Landfills are required to have a sophisticated groundwater monitoring system to detect if the groundwater underneath has been contaminated so the leak can be intercepted as quickly as possible.
+Landfills are required to have a sophisticated groundwater monitoring system to detect groundwater contamination.
+This allows operators to intercept the leak as quickly as possible.

-Liquid waste is disposed of using a method called deep-well injection.
+Liquid waste gets disposed using a method called deep-well injection.
 This process involves pumping liquid waste into porous rock such as sandstone using high-pressure wells.
-The liquid waste seeps into the rock and is trapped there.
+The liquid waste seeps into the rock and becomes trapped there.
 Deep well injection requires no pretreatment of waste and is relatively cheap, but like all storage methods, there is a risk of contamination.

 Alternatives To Products Containing Hazardous Chemicals